o11n/whatsapp-mcp/README.md

 1. **Go WhatsApp Bridge** (`whatsapp-bridge/`): A Go application that connects to WhatsApp's web API, handles authentication via QR code, and stores message history in SQLite.
 It serves as the bridge between WhatsApp and the MCP server.

-2. **Python MCP Server** (`whatsapp-mcp-server/`): A Python server implementing the Model Context Protocol (MCP), which provides standardized tools for Claude to interact with WhatsApp data and send/receive messages.
+2. **Go MCP Server** (`whatsapp-mcp-go/`): A Go server implementing the Model Context Protocol (MCP), which provides standardized tools for Claude to interact with WhatsApp data and send/receive messages.

 ### Data Storage